DIAGNijmegen/website-content/content/pages/members/rita-bylsma.md

 office: Route 767, Room 25
 type: tech

-Rita Bylsma (officially Bijlsma) is a scientific software engineer in the
+Rita Bylsma (officially Bijlsma) is a research software engineer in the
 <a href="http://diagnijmegen.nl/index.php/Home">Diagnostic Image Analysis Group</a>
 under supervision of <a href="http://radboudimaging.nl/index.php/Person?name=James_Meakin">James Meakin</a>
 at the <a href="https://www.radboudumc.nl/en/research">Radboudumc </a>in Nijmegen.